Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Summary and Conclusions

-Finally, as a simple demonstration of the predictive power of our EFT formalism, we evaluated the three-body S-wave $n-(\Xi^- n)_t$ scattering length in the range, $a^{\infty}_3\approx 2.6-4.9$~fm, by including our estimated $g_3(\Lambda_c)$ fixed from the RG limit cycles corresponding to the model $B_3$.
-Given the very speculatory nature of this work and the indeterminable scattering length $a^\infty_3$ from present day emulsion or production experiments, the numerical figures displayed in this work are by all means ballpark estimates.
-Nevertheless, they are indicative of the emergent features of a prospective bound $\Xi^- nn$ system which induce universal three-body correlations like the Phillips line.
-Such three-body correlations are apparently robust against ambiguities in the two-body description provided the $B_3$ inputs do not change substantially.
-Thus, it is not entirely wishful to surmise similar qualitative features to arise from a more rigorous future investigation even including the $^1S_0$ $\Xi^- n$ sub-system channel.
-Needless to say that the above conclusions tacitly rely on our assumed halo-bound structure of the $\Xi^- nn$ system, {\it viz.} a sufficiently attractive ${}^3S_1$ $\Xi^- n$ sub-system that is ostensibly bound, and a repulsive ${}^1S_0$ $\Xi^- n$ sub-system with small but positive scattering length.
+Finally, as a simple demonstration of the predictive power of our EFT formalism we evaluated the three-body S-wave $n-(\Xi^- n)_t$ scattering length to lie in the range, $a^{\infty}_3\approx 2.6-4.9$~fm, corresponding to the same aforementioned benchmark range of model inputs for $B_3$.
+Given the very speculatory nature of the present study and the indeterminable three-body scattering length from present day experiments, the numerical figures for $a^\infty_3$ are by all means {\it naive} ballpark estimates.
+Nevertheless, they are indicative of the emergent universal features of a prospective Efimov-bound $\Xi^- nn$ system which induce three-body correlations like the Phillips line.
+Such universal three-body features are robust against ambiguities in the two-body description given that the three-body datum is reliable.
+Consequently, our obtained results reasonably guesstimate similar qualitative results expected from more rigorous ${}^{{\pi}\!\!\!/}$EFT-based future investigations with systematic inclusion of both $\Xi^- n$ sub-system spin channels.
+Needless to emphasize that our conclusions tacitly relied on the presumed halo-bound structure of the $\Xi^- nn$ system, {\it viz.} a strongly attractive and bound ${}^3S_1$ $\Xi^- n$ sub-system and a predominantly weak (attractive or repulsive) ${}^1S_0$ $\Xi^- n$ sub-system with small scattering length.